observing/pre-commit/README.md

 should be ran you can also configure the following options:

 - **silent** Don't output the prefixed `pre-commit:` messages when things fail or when we have nothing to run.
-Should a boolean.
+Should be a boolean.
 - **colors** Don't output colors when we write messages.
 Should be a boolean.
 - **template** Path to a file who's content should be used as template for the git commit body.